redFrik/udk13-Remote_control/udk150423/README.md

 today's topic: 433.92MHz RC power sockets

-makes it easy to control standard 220V power sockets remotely (≈ 30m distance).  cheap and easy to use but note: they react SLOW! often it takes more than a second after sending the command that the socket relay reacts and turns the power on/off.
+makes it easy to control standard 220V power sockets remotely (≈ 30m distance).  cheap and easy to use but note: they react SLOW! often it takes more than a second after sending the command that the socket relay reacts and turns the power on/off. also note that this techniques is insecure and very easy to hack.

 i have used two different models. one bought at bauhaus and the other, home easy, online at [reichelt](http://www.reichelt.de/ELRO-HE808S/3/index.html?&ACTION=3&LA=446&ARTICLE=135910&artnr=ELRO+HE808S&SEARCH=ELRO+HE808S).